mDarcy9/ElectroHub.rw/README.md

 ├── README.md
 │
 └── images/
+    ├── Home Page.png
-    ├── homepage.png
+    ├── Contact Us Page.png
-    ├── products.png
+    ├── Product Page.png
-    └── contact.png
+    └── About Us Page.png
 ```

 ---

 ## Conclusion

-ElectroHub.rw demonstrates the use of no-code technologies to build a functional e-commerce platform for electronic products.
-The project provides customers with an easy way to browse products, learn about the company, and contact the store through a simple and intuitive interface.
+ElectroHub.rw is a simple electronics e-commerce website developed using Wix.
+The project demonstrates the use of website-building tools to create a functional online store that allows users to browse products, learn about the company, and contact the business.
+Through this project, practical skills in website design, navigation, content organization, and GitHub Markdown documentation were developed.